 Golf Betting Bonuses

-A long-running marketing tactic used by golf betting sites around the world is the new player signup bonus.
+A long-running marketing tactic used by online golf betting sites around the world is the new player signup bonus.
 Just visit any gambling website and one of the first things you’ll see plastered all over the front page is a first deposit bonus.
 The basic promise always looks the same: sign up with us and we’ll give you extra cash on your first deposit.

 All golf betting bonuses are unique, but all offer you cash in return for making a deposit.
 The idea is to give you a good reason to sign up.
 If you are skeptical whenever you see promises of free money, you’re not alone.
 There has to be a catch, right?